quantumlib/OpenFermion/docker/README.md

 and the terminal enters a new environment which emulates a Ubuntu OS with OpenFermion and accessories installed, regardless of what the host OS is.
 This new environment is a running process called a Docker container.
-To check info on the container, one can open another terminal, configure it using step 3, and run
+To check info on the container, one can open another terminal, configure it using `docker-machine env` as mentioned before, and run

 ```
         docker ps